A Guide to Horizontal (Saddle) Kayak Racks

 Overall, the Malone SeaWing is a great choice for those with sea kayaks or large kayaks.
 The outstanding stability of the SeaWing means you won’t need to worry about safety on a long trip.

-Additionally, it’s compatibility with load-assist systems makes this rack great for those not capable of lifting a large kayak on their own.
+Additionally, its compatibility with load-assist systems makes this rack great for those not capable of lifting a large kayak on their own.

-Click here to view current price.
+Click here to view the current price.